Nicki Minaj’s Feud With Remy Ma Pays Off With ‘No Frauds’ Success

 In her new hit song, Nicki Minaj is directly referencing Remy Ma’s “Another One” while mocking her long-time nemesis for “exposing your ghostwriter” in the process.
 The “Anaconda” hitmaker also made fun of Remy Ma for being unable to sell her work and wondered “what the f*** is this b*tch inhalin’.”

-In “No Frauds,” Nicki Minaj is referring to Remy Ma’s “Another One” track, which received a cold reception from music critics though her Nicki Minaj diss “ShETHER” spread like wildfire all over the Internet before it was snatched off by Universal for using Nas’ Ether sample without his permission.
+In “No Frauds,” Nicki Minaj is referring to Remy Ma’s “Another One” track, which received a cold reception from music critics, though her Nicki Minaj diss “ShETHER” spread like wildfire all over the internet before it was snatched off by Universal for using Nas’ “Ether” sample without his permission.

 Remy Ma – SHETHER (Nicki Minaj Diss) – Late Night Creeps Late Night Creeps https://t.co/JKBUMWacRO pic.twitter.com/sF3hmXhN0s